 If Nutella is more your vice, Il Forno Ciabattaria (a 30-year-old bakery hidden away at 96 McFadzean Avenue) is going gangbusters via social media with their ‘Donutella’.
 “When you bite into Nutella you don’t want to be able to speak, it should clog up your mouth”, according to co-owner Carlo Cappello.
 Just the thing for mouthy kids.

-In terms of culinary delights, other simple ‘Voir pleasures include Marn Bo (Chinese), Poroia Fish & Chips and Volcano Bakery (for the spring rolls) all on Gilbert Road and Sargents Cakes and Folino’s Quality Meats (supreme rissoles and hamburger patties) on Edwardes Street.
+In terms of culinary delights, other simple ‘Voir pleasures include Marn Bo (Chinese) and Volcano Bakery (for the spring rolls) on Gilbert Road and Sargents Cakes and Folino’s Quality Meats (supreme rissoles and hamburgers) on Edwardes Street.
 It’s not for nothing this is the world’s most liveable city’s 176th most liveable suburb!

 5. As Seen on TV